ovidiuch/flatris/README.md

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).

-This is a test edit for Flatris Readme by Prasanthi
+This is a test edit for Flatris Readme by Prasanthi.

+This is second set of changes pushed into Git from Visual Studio.